 Each year we choose 26 Fellows.

 We have Fellows from all over the United States and Canada.
-Since the Fellowship’s founding in 1987, they have come from 319 cities, representing 41 states plus the District of Columbia, and four provinces.
-Click here to see a map of Fellows’ hometowns.
+Since the Fellowship’s founding in 1987, they have come from more than 320 cities, representing 41 states plus the District of Columbia, and four provinces.

 Fellows have a range of educational backgrounds including those who attend public school, private school, and some who attend private Jewish high schools.